michaelyangbling/sales-predictions-in-Kaggle--a-problem-which-requires-time-series-methods/README.md

 # sales-predictions-in-Kaggle--a-problem-which-requires-time-series-methods
-Project: Corporación Favorita Grocery Sales Forecasting
+Project: Corporación Favorita Grocery Sales Forecasting Data are in kaggle.com, about 10 GBs after decompressing with about 120 million row train data and several million row test data.

 Due to time limit, only utilized some time-series  methods and the accuracy result just ranked about top 20% in Kaggle.
 Please note Pandas is slow in some complex operation( during using time-series  methods).